-When an individual facing termination of assistance for reasons related to domestic violence, dating violence or stalking claims protection under VAWA, SLHA will request that the individual provide documentation supporting the claim.
+When an individual facing termination of assistance for reasons related to domestic violence, dating violence, sexual assault or stalking claims protection under VAWA, SLHA may request that the applicant or tenant submit documentation to SLHA in accordance with Section 4.6.5 of this ACOP.
 SLHA reserves the right to waive the documentation requirement if it determines that a statement or other corroborating evidence from the individual will suffice.
 In such cases, SLHA will document the waiver in the individual's file.